28 FAQs about traffic offences

 - What are the differences between dangerous, careless and inconsiderate driving?

-- What happens if I get caught driving without having renewed my insurance?
+- What happens if I am caught driving without insurance?

 - Can I be prosecuted for driving without insurance if I thought my employer had insured me?